Linn Banks

-Linn Banks (January 23, 1784 – January 13, 1842) was a 19th-century slave owner, politician and lawyer, who served 26 years in the Virginia House of Delegates (including two decades as its Speaker), but resigned in order to run for the U.S. Congress.
+Linn Banks (January 23, 1784 – January 13, 1842) was an American slave owner, politician and lawyer, who served 26 years in the Virginia House of Delegates (including two decades as its Speaker) but resigned in order to run for the U.S. Congress.
 He served one term and appeared re-elected, although that election was successfully contested by future Virginia governor and Confederate General Extra Billy Smith.

 Early life and education

 He was born in what was then Culpeper County, Virginia (today part of Madison County) to parents Adam Banks and Gracey James.
 He married on April 2, 1811, in Wake, North Carolina, to Eliza Jane Hunter Sanders.
 He was the great, great grandson of Adam Bankes, emigrant to Stafford County, Virginia, from the Wigan, Lancashire area of England in the mid-17th century.

 Banks received a private education, then attended the College of William & Mary studied law.